flower-war/board-game/APOCALYPSE.md

 ### Mazatl

-Deer - Wishes are granted - After a sacrifice is made, a player may choose a card from the discard pile instead.
+Deer - Wishes are granted - Move to any space on the board.

 ### Tochtli